JScott/robot_sweatshop/README.md

 # Configuration

-By default, Robot Sweatshop looks in your current working directory to configure and run.
+By default, Robot Sweatshop looks in your current working path to configure and run.
 You can supply a custom configuration with `sweatshop config [local|user|system]`.
 Read [the wiki](https://github.com/JScott/robot_sweatshop/wiki) for more information.

 # Supported payload formats